emdete/epistula/README.md

 The browser shows your emails as threads and allows input of [search terms](https://notmuchmail.org/manpages/notmuch-search-terms-7/).
 The composer just kicks of the editor with a prepared email.
 It has no own UI yet so you have to put in fields in the header (To, CC, Bcc, Subject, ..) and the mail body.
 After that the mail is given over to the MTA.

-The composer can be used to serve mailto: urls from a browser, a .desktop file is included.
+The composer can be used to serve mailto: urls from a browser, a .desktop file to achieve that is included.

 Usage
 --